2Leeks quartered length ways and then roughly chopped(275g)

 Whilst the leeks are cooking add some finely chopped garlic and stir in well.

-Once the leeks have softened, stir in 2 tbsp flour and then gradually add the stock and milk.
+Once the leeks have softened, stir in 2 tablespoon flour and then gradually add the stock and milk.

 When the broth starts to simmer return the chicken to the pan and cook with the lid on for 20 minutes.

-After 20 minutes remove the lid and stir 1 tsp of wholegrain mustard and 3 tbsp of creme fraiche into the chicken and leek broth.
+After 20 minutes remove the lid and stir 1 teaspoon of wholegrain mustard and 3 tablespoon of creme fraiche into the chicken and leek broth.

 Finish by stirring in some fresh tarragon leaves before serving with your choice of veg or potatoes.